sreevardhanreddi/sreevardhanreddi.github.io/content/_index.md

 I enjoy watching Anime and reading Manga

+&nbsp;

+---

+&nbsp;

 ### Some quotes that had profound effect on me

 "Make it work, make it right, make it fast" – Kent Beck

-"Code without tests is broken by design" - Jacob Kaplan-Moss
+"Code without tests is broken by design" – Jacob Kaplan-Moss

-"A language that doesn't affect the way you think about programming, is not worth knowing" - Alan Perlis
+"The more you know, the more you realize you know nothing" – Aristotle

+&nbsp;

+---

+&nbsp;

 ## Socials